ngthanhtrung23/PPCodeChallenge/MovingStone/statement.md

 - 1st line: N - number of boxes
 - 2nd line: N integers - A(i).

+There is a blank line between two consecutive test cases.

 The last line of the input file contains the only integer -1.

 # Output